EckertLab/protocols/casting_gels.md

 ####Making 1% gel with 1.00x TAE buffer:
 _Directions for 4" x 5.75" gel (used in gel extraction)_:
 * Set up gel mold with comb in place.
+MAKE SURE THE TRAY IS LOCKED IN PLACE.
 Use bubble-level to ensure even settling of gel matrix.
 * Add 2.25g agarose to a 500mL Erlenmeyer flask
   * Add 225mL of 1.00x TAE buffer to the flask
-* Microwave flask for 2.5 minutes
+* Microwave flask for 2 minutes
-  * After 2.5 minutes make sure agarose is completely dissolved in TAE.
+  * After 2 minutes make sure agarose is completely dissolved in TAE.
 Swirl flask if it is not, microwave for another 15-20s if needed.
+  * let it cool for 2-3 min, but make sure it does not solidify.
-* Add 1.5μL ethidium bromide to flask.
+* Add 2μL ethidium bromide to flask.
 * Pour into gel mold with comb in place.
 * Let sit for ~30 minutes to 1 hour.
 *  While allowing gel to set, fill the 500mL Erlenmeyer flask with ~300mL of water
   * microwave for 2.5 minutes.